anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

-This chapter describes the steps to install Kubernetes based Reference Implementation (RI-2).
+This chapter documents the steps to deploy Kubernetes based Reference Implementation (RI-2) according to RA-2.
+The entire deployment has been tested in OPNFV Labs as a part of the [OPNFV Kuberef project](https://wiki.opnfv.org/display/KUB/Kuberef).
+The Kuberef project stores all the code needed to deploy RI-2 and hence serves as a reference platform for CNF vendors to develop and test against.
+Currently, Kuberef only focuses on bare-metal RI2 deployments, but support for other uses cases (running on Packet, other infrastructure providers, etc.) will be added as the development progresses.

 The entire installation is divided into two stages - Host provisioning and Kubernetes provisioning.
-The host provisioning stage is provided here for information only and can be skipped when using Bare Metal Providers like Packet, etc. The Kubernetes provisioning stage is agnostic to the host provisioning stage, in that there is no dependency between the installer used for the Kubernetes provisioning stage and any tools used in the host provisioning stage.
+Host provisioning is the operation of preparing a host before the software stack can be installed on them.
+This includes (and not limited to) installing an operating system, configuring network so that the hosts are reachable via SSH, configuring storage, etc. This stage can be skipped when using pre-provisioned hardware, infrastructure providers, etc. The Kubernetes provisioning stage is agnostic to the host provisioning stage, in that there is no dependency between the installer used for the Kubernetes provisioning stage and any tools used in the host provisioning stage.

 <a name="4.2"></a>
 ## 4.2 Prerequisites

-Before attempting the installation, please ensure that all requirements described in [Chapter 3](./chapter03.md) are met.
-(More details to follow)
+You need one physical server acting as a jump server along with minimum of two additional servers on which RI-2 will be deployed.
+Please refer to [Chapter 3](./chapter03.md) for detailed information on the server and network specifications.

 <a name="4.3"></a>
 ## 4.3 Installation of the Reference Implementation

 <a name="4.3.1"></a>
-### 4.3.1 Host Provisioning
+### 4.3.1 Installation on Bare Metal Infratructure

-Host provisioning is the operation of preparing a host before the software stack can be installed on them.
-This includes (and not limited to) installing an operating system, configuring network so that the hosts are reachable via SSH, configuring storage, etc.
+This section describes how to get started with RI-2 deployment on bare metal servers.

-A former OPNFV bare-metal provisioner XCI, now referred to as [Cloud Infra Automation Framework](https://docs.nordix.org/submodules/infra/engine/docs/user-guide.html#framework-user-guide) and hosted by Nordix Labs has been used in the host provisioning stage.
-The mentioned framework uses [Bifrost](https://docs.openstack.org/bifrost/latest/) for provisioning virtual and bare-metal hosts.
+For the host provisioning stage, a former OPNFV bare-metal provisioner XCI, now referred to as [Cloud Infra Automation Framework](https://docs.nordix.org/submodules/infra/engine/docs/user-guide.html#framework-user-guide) and hosted by Nordix Labs has been used in the host provisioning stage is used.
+This framework uses [Bifrost](https://docs.openstack.org/bifrost/latest/) for provisioning virtual and bare-metal hosts.
 It performs this automated deployment by using Ansible playbooks and [Ironic](https://docs.openstack.org/ironic/latest/).
+For Kubernetes provisioning, [Bare Metal Reference Architecture (BMRA)](https://builders.intel.com/docs/networkbuilders/container-bare-metal-for-2nd-generation-intel-xeon-scalable-processor.pdf) has been used.
+This framework uses scripts available on [Github](https://github.com/intel/container-experience-kits) (version v1.4.1).

-Before initiating a deployment, two configuration templates, referred to as POD Descriptor File (PDF) and Installer Descriptor File (IDF) in OPNFV terminology need to be defined.
+Before initiating a deployment, two configuration templates, referred to as POD Descriptor File (PDF) and Installer Descriptor File (IDF) in OPNFV terminology need to be defined under `hw_config/<vendor>`.
 Both PDF and IDF files are modeled as YAML schema.

 A PDF is a hardware configuration template that includes hardware characteristics of the jumphost host and the set of compute/controller hosts.
 For each host, the following characteristics should be defined:
 - CPU, disk and memory information